1 – Value for Money

 7 – Generate an Income from your Investment

 The fact that Alanya attracts so many tourists means that rental demand is evident throughout the year and as a result, the ‘buy to let’ market is flourishing.
 Every year, many thousands of tourists are seeking out private rental accommodation in favour of the standard 4 or 5 star all-inclusive hotel.
-There renters are looking for high quality apartments, close to the beach and all amenities and with good on-site facilities.
+These renters are looking for high quality apartments, close to the beach and all amenities and with good on-site facilities.

-Given that all Elite Group projects meet all of the above criteria, our rental properties are in high demand – those that are made available (by the owner) on a long term basis show an average occupancy rate of around 80%! (and a net average rental yield of between 5 – 7%).
+Given that all Elite Group projects meet all of the above criteria, our rental properties are in high demand – those that are made available on a long term basis show an average occupancy rate of around 80%! (and a net average rental yield of between 5 – 7%).

 In addition to generating rental income, both ‘lifestyle’ and ‘investor’ purchasers can expect good annual capital appreciation – property prices in Turkey increased by 9.8 % in 2018 and by a staggering 65% in the 5 year period 2013 – 2017!

-The bus transport system is efficient and cheap – buses for all routes operate around every 10 minutes from early morning to late at night – expect to pay between 3- 4 TL one way on most routes (the most expensive 1 way ticket is 8 TL – Alanya Centre to Gazipaşa, a distance of around 45 km)!
+Buses for all routes operate around every 10 minutes from early morning to late at night – expect to pay between 3- 4 TL one way on most routes (the most expensive 1 way ticket is 8 TL – Alanya Centre to Gazipaşa, a distance of around 45 km)!

 Taxi services are also readily available and certainly a lot cheaper than you would find at home – expect to pay a daily fare of around 5 TL per kilometre travelled (as at home, night rates will be higher).